 “It is the destiny of robots to go everywhere” [p.
 XII, Springer Handbook of Robotics, 2nd edition, 2016].

 Offroad Robotics—formerly the Queen’s Mining Systems Laboratory, and before that, the Carleton Robotic Vehicles Group—is an interdisciplinary engineering research group at Queen’s University, Kingston, Canada.
-We are passionate about field and mobile robotics, state estimation, and systems control.
-Our researchers have expertise in mining and construction applications, mechanical and mechatronics systems, as well as electrical and computer engineering.
-Recent project examples include robotic mapping and vehicle positioning R&D, robotic geotechnical surveying, autonomous driving and multi-vehicle coordination, robotic excavation, and remote operator-assist systems.
+We are passionate about field and mobile robotics, state estimation, mechatronics, and systems control.
+Our researchers have experience in several domains, including space/planetary robotics, defence/security, and heavy industry applications.
+Some project examples include robotic mapping and vehicle positioning R&D, robotic geotechnical surveying, autonomous driving and multi-vehicle coordination, robotic excavation, and remote operator-assist systems.
 Offroad researchers are mostly active in applied and multidisciplinary work with close industry collaboration.
-Offroad is part of the interdisciplinary Ingenuity Labs research institute at Queen’s and the NSERC Canadian Robotics Network (NCRN).
+Offroad is part of the interdisciplinary Ingenuity Labs Research Institute at Queen’s and the NSERC Canadian Robotics Network (NCRN).